NASA Logo, National Aeronautics and Space Administration

 The original HETE spacecraft was lost as a result of a launch failure on November 4, 1996.

-+ Learn more about the HETE-2 Mission
++ Learn more at the HETE-2 Mission Website

 Student Nitric Oxide Explorer (SNOE)